A Prescription for Health, Happiness and Fulfilment

 Adding Trees - A Prescription for Health, Happiness and Fulfilment

-New research by Planet Ark and sponsored by Toyota, released in the lead up to National Tree Day, examines how time in nature enhances and grows the key areas in life that Australians consider the most important for a fulfilling life – health, happiness, learning, relaxation and relationships.
+Planet Ark's 2016 research, sponsored by Toyota, examines how time in nature enhances and grows the key areas in life that Australians consider the most important for a fulfilling life – health, happiness, learning, relaxation and relationships.

 The report presents the results from studies published in peer-reviewed journals and Planet Ark’s National Survey, finding that nature helps make people happier, healthier, brighter, calmer and closer.
 The surveys included in the report used internationally-recognised scales to measure the connection to nature and happiness of participants.
 With people spending more and more time tethered to screens and devices, there’s never been a greater need to add nature to our lives.